kytos/kytos/docs/developer/contributing.rst

 How to Contribute
 =================

-We'd love for you to help us improving Kytos!
-Being a developer or not, your feedback is important for us to, for example, fix bugs, add new features and make it easier to create and share Network Applications.
+We'd love you to help us improve Kytos!
+Being a developer or not, your feedback is important for us to fix bugs, add new features and make it easier to create and share Network Applications.

 To give us your feedback, check the most appropriate instructions in the next